 Let’s put it like this:

 The private pilot checkride consists of an oral exam and a theory exam.
-The oral exam takes around 1.5 hours, and the practical exam takes about another 1.5 hours.
+The oral exam takes around 1.5 hours, and the practical exam takes another 1.5 hours.
 In total, the exam will be for 3 hours.

 So what is the oral exam?